top of page

 American hair dryers are 110 volts, while European ones are 220 volts.
 If you see a range of voltages printed on the item or its plug (such as “110–220”), that will work in Europe (see hair straightener picture below).
 Some older appliances have a voltage switch marked 110 (US) and 220 (Europe) — switch it to 220 when you pack it in your suitcase so you don’t forget.

 For hairdryers, the best one we had was one that had a switch on it that you moved manually to switch it between 110 and 220 volts (but you had to have a penny handy).
-It died and when we tried to use our regular hair dryer that we brought from home – over there even with a converter – it burned up.
+One day it died and so we took our regular hair dryer from home – over there and even with a converter – it burned up.
 So we just ended up buying a mini hair dryer in Glasgow (great shopping there).

 Notice the UK 3 prongs on the hair dryer above.
 Here is a post about the UK and the EU having different electrical plugs.

-Here is a dual voltage travel hair dryer from Amazon.
+Here is a dual voltage travel hair dryer from Amazon (but you will still need an adapter).

 Curling Irons